One of the first questions brides and grooms (or their parents) have to answer after she says, “I do,” is “How much is this going to cost?”

 Some couples are fortunate enough to be able to plan a wedding without worrying about a budget, but most families will need to prepare for this significant expense.
 Some sources report the average cost for a wedding in the U.S. is over $30,000.

-Regardless of your financing or your total budget, it’s important to know where your money is being spent.
-Fortunately, it is entirely possible to host an elegant, memorable wedding without breaking the bank or going into deep debt.
-With a little smart, strategic planning, you can stretch your wedding budget dollars to create your dream wedding.
+Regardless of your financing or total budget, it’s important to know where your money is being spent.
+Fortunately, hosting an elegant, memorable wedding without breaking the bank or going into deep debt is entirely possible.
+With smart, strategic planning, you can stretch your wedding budget dollars to create your dream wedding.

 Where to Begin

 You’ll want to figure out the most basic financial details right away.
 For instance, who will be paying for the wedding?
 Traditionally, the bride’s family often covered the cost.
-Sometimes, the families will split expenses.
-Sometimes, neither family is able to chip in.
+Sometimes, the families will split expenses, and sometimes, neither family is able to chip in.

 Once you’ve squared away who is paying for what, it’s time to take a look at potential costs.